Klabbedi/ev3/README.md

-﻿# Build a PID Controlled Line Following robot Using Lego Mindstorms, ev3dev, Pythonista and Python
+﻿# Build a PID Controlled Line Following Robot Using Lego Mindstorms, ev3dev, Pythonista and Python

 ## Background and Project Overview
 This year i bought a Lego Mindstorms [Lego Mindstorms](http://www.lego.com/en-us/mindstorms/?domainredir=mindstorms.lego.com&ignorereferer=true) set for my kids and myself for Christmas.
 My kids are still mainly focused on "pimping" our robots but I started to wonder if there was an alternative to the provided “Lab View'ish” environment and I found the cool [ev3dev](http://www.ev3dev.org/) project on the web.
 I decided to try to see if I was able to recreate the [PID](https://en.wikipedia.org/wiki/PID_controller) controlled line follower robot found in the _The Art of Lego Mindstorms EV3 Programming_ book by _Terry Griffin_.
 I am obviously no programmer so it was a fun challenge for me and I will try to explain the necessary steps below.

 ## Build the robot
 The first thing you need to do is to build a simple robot according to the picture.
-Exact details are not important as long as the following points are fullfilled.
+Exact details are not important as long as you follow these "rules".
 * The robot should have two front wheels, each connected to a large motor.
 * One swivel wheel in the back.
 * Color sensor mounted 5-10cm in front of the robot and 5-10mm above the floor.